vicapow/heylewis.com/docs/writing/adddrop.markdown

 [back](/writing.html)

 # Relationship Outlasts Add/Drop Period
-Originally published in the [Th Pittiful News](http://www.pittifulnews.com)
+Originally published in the [The Pittiful News](http://www.pittifulnews.com)

 The budding romance between Liz Olmstead and Jason Milikan passed a milestone Monday, as the relationship's add/drop period came to a close.
 While it is still possible to "withdraw" from the commitment, ending the relation-ship now entails consequences, including the loss of mutual friends.
 The now-fomented relationship came as something of a surprise to Milikan.